-Academic Integrity: Students are expected to do their own work on all quizzes, assignments, and exams.
-Failure to comply with this policy (e.g., plagiarism, cheating) will result in an F for the assignment and can result in an F for the course if circumstances warrant.
+Academic Integrity

+Students are expected to do their own work on all Perusall and writing assignments, and exams.
+Failure to comply with this policy (e.g., plagiarism-including the use of AI, cheating) will result in an F for the assignment and can result in an F for the course if circumstances warrant.
 In the spirit of upholding academic integrity, I am grateful to my colleague, Dr. Will Crescioni, for sharing his online syllabi with me.
 My syllabus draws heavily from Dr. Crescioni's beautifully formatted and worded syllabus, especially the sections on technology and missed work.